melange-re/melange-re.github.io/docs/index.md

 ---

-Melange is a fork of the OCaml compiler that strives to provide the best integration with both the Ocaml and JavaScript ecosystems.
+Melange is a fork of the OCaml compiler that compiles to JavaScript.
+Melange strives to provide the best integration with both the OCaml and JavaScript ecosystems.
 To know more about it start by reading the [introductory tutorial](getting-started.md), then check the [Learn](learn.md) section for more information.

 <div class="text-center">
 <a href="getting-started" class="btn btn-primary" role="button">Getting Started</a>